of the Faculty Senate Meeting

 III.
 Approval of minutes:

-A. Provost's Report - Provost Smith reported on the following issues:
+A. Provost - The Provost reported on the following:

 V. Old Business